Allen Ginsberg: Honors

 His collection The Fall of America shared the annual U.S. National Book Award for Poetry in 1974.

 Ginsberg won a 1974 National Book Award for The Fall of America (split with Adrienne Rich, Diving into the Wreck).

 In 1979, he received the National Arts Club gold medal and was inducted into the American Academy and Institute of Arts and Letters.

 In 1986, Ginsberg was awarded the Golden Wreath by the Struga Poetry Evenings International Festival in Macedonia, the second American poet to be so awarded since W. H. Auden.
 At Struga, Ginsberg met with the other Golden Wreath winners, Bulat Okudzhava and Andrei Voznesensky.

 In 1989, Ginsberg appeared in Rosa von Praunheim's award-winning film Silence = Death about the fight of gay artists in New York City for AIDS-education and the rights of HIV infected people.

 In 1993, the French Minister of Culture appointed Ginsberg a Chevalier des Arts et des Lettres.
 Ginsberg was a Pulitzer Prize finalist in 1995 for his book Cosmopolitan Greetings: Poems 1986–1992.
-In 1993, he received a John Jay Award posthumously from Columbia.
+In 1993, he received a John Jay Award from Columbia.

 In 2014, Ginsberg was one of the inaugural honorees in the Rainbow Honor Walk, a walk of fame in San Francisco's Castro neighborhood noting LGBTQ people who have "made significant contributions in their fields."

+In 2026, events marking the centenary of Ginsberg's birth were organized in coordination with the Allen Ginsberg Estate.
+Held under the title Ginsberg at 100, the events included programs at New York venues such as St. Mark's Church and Anthology Film Archives, as well as events elsewhere in the United States and Europe.